ybinm/HCI_ProjectPage/characteristic.md

     He likes taking pictures of his dish and uploading on SNS. <br>

 - **Recipe Reader**
-  - _Q1.
-Can you introduce yourself?_ <br>
+  - Q1.
+Can you introduce yourself? <br>
-    My name is Dawn.
+    I'm Kim.
 I am 24.
 I am a university student in Ewha. <br>
-    **Q2.
-Where do you live and who do you live with?** <br>
+    Q2.
+Where do you live and who do you live with? <br>
     I live near school and live alone with two cats. <br>
     Q3.
 What do you do for a living? <br>
-    &nbsp; I am an illustrator.
-I draw for a living. <br> Q4.
+    I am an illustrator.
+I draw for a living. <br>
+    Q4.
 How much money do you spend for a month on meal? <br>
-    &nbsp; I spend 20000-50000 won a day for meal.
+    I spend 20000-50000 won a day for meal.
 So it may be a hundred on average. <br>
     Q5.
 Which one do you prefer, cooking yourself or just buying dish? <br>
     I prefer delivery food.
 Because I don’t need to cook. <br>
     Q6.
 Can you tell us pros and cons about home cooking? <br>